airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/chatgpt-faqs.md

 ---
 description: >-
-  Find the answers to the most asked questions about m1Bot's integration with ChatGPT
+  Find the answers to the most asked questions about tropitech's integration with ChatGPT
 ---